satoshiofficial/domains/README.md

-# Personal Domains Used or Registered (2005 - 2025)
+# Personal Domains - Previously Used or Registered (2005 - 2025)

 brockth1b.com (October 2005)